 Missing a college deadline can feel devastating at the moment.
 Stay calm and don’t panic; you’re not the first person to miss a college application deadline, and you’re not the last.

 Your first step should always be to contact college admissions offices if you miss your application deadline.
-Calmly explain your situation, and see what policies they have in place and if they would still accept your application past the deadline.
+Calmly explain your situation, and see their policies and if they would still accept your application past the deadline.

 When you reach out to a college admissions office, be prepared to explain why you missed the deadline.
 Just saying that you forgot about it is not your best option and probably won’t inspire the response you’re hoping for.

-Colleges have application deadlines for a reason, but if you encountered an extenuating circumstance that prevented you from sending in your application on time, you should make that known to an admissions office through a letter or phone call.
-You may need to mail in your application or hand-deliver it to the admissions office yourself past the deadline, so plan for that as well.
+Colleges have application deadlines for a reason, but if you encounter an extenuating circumstance that prevents you from submitting your application on time, you should let the admissions office know through a letter or phone call.
+You may need to mail your application or hand-deliver it to yourself past the deadline.

-If the college has policies that can bend to late applications, be sure to follow up later to know whether your application will still be considered and evaluated by the admissions committee.
+If the college has policies that can bend to late applications, follow up later to know whether your application will still be considered and evaluated by the admissions committee.

 There’s no surefire way to know if your application will be accepted until you call and inquire: remember to have a well-prepared reason for why you missed the deadline.
 If the admissions committee decides to evaluate your application, be prepared to potentially miss out on first-come-first-serve housing or financial aid.